 Investigations in to ecosystems are very complicated since there are so many different factors that need to be considered.
-We can broadly group factors influencing ecosystems in to: biotic factors are living factors affecting an organism, such as food, competition or disease and
+Biotic factors are living factors affecting an organism, such as food, competition or disease.

-abiotic factors, non-living factors.
-Some of these, how they can be recorded and their importance are outlined in the table below.
+Abiotic factors are non-living factors, some of these, how they can be recorded and their importance are outlined in the table below.

 |Factor||Instrument||Effect / Importance|